Rishabh130498/seasons/README.md

 SEASONS DETECTOR APPLICATION

-A Application which detects Seasons you’re Currently in and Provide a nice looking UI according to Season based on your GeoLocation.
+An Application which detects Seasons you’re Currently in and Provide a nice looking UI according to Season based on your GeoLocation.

 API USED

-Geolocation API - which detects the geolocation you are using your browser based on many properties.
+Geolocation API - which detects the geolocation in which you are using your browser based on many paramenters.
 Read more about Geolocation API on Mozilla Developers CDN
 Read More- https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API

 One can also watch the changes, the app does by overriding the sensons and location by chrome dev tools